-Customer experiences in the built environment vary - as “the customer” is in itself a broad term.
+Customer experiences in the built environment vary – as “the customer” is in itself a broad term.
 A customer could be the client commissioning a building project, or the tenant in a new flat.
-The way the built environment is evolving digitally is causing the entire value chain to develop what they offer to their customers - and how they communicate with them.
+The way the built environment is evolving digitally is causing the entire value chain to develop what they offer to their customers – and how they communicate with them.
 The customer experience within the built environment is improving with digital technologies.

 We ran an event to look into this topic further (access the recording here), bringing together four panellists from the industry: